elastic/geneve/tests/reports/alerts_from_rules-8.16.md

 (
   (process.executable : "/usr/sbin/chkconfig" and process.args : "--add") or
   (process.args : "*chkconfig" and process.args : "--add")
-) and
+) and not (
-not process.parent.name in ("rpm", "qualys-scan-util", "qualys-cloud-agent", "update-alternatives") and not process.parent.args : ("/var/tmp/rpm*", "/var/lib/waagent/*")
+  process.parent.name in ("rpm", "qualys-scan-util", "qualys-cloud-agent", "update-alternatives") or process.parent.args : ("/var/tmp/rpm*", "/var/lib/waagent/*") or
+  process.args in ("jexec", "sapinit", "httpd", "dbora") )
 ```